Obstetrics Gynecology Los Angeles Medical Center - Curriculum

 Resident Wellness

-Resident retreat: early in the academic year, 36 hours of team bonding
+• Resident retreat: 36 hours of team building

 • Faculty mentor: embedded mentor-mentee activities